SweetPinkMilkTea/shenzhia/README.md

 > This bot has not been tested against large numbers of users/servers.
 Be aware that performance problems might arise under such circumstances.

 # About
-This is Shenzhia, a python discord bot.
+This is BSBot, a python discord bot.

 Its use is communicating with the Brawl Stars API and displaying data to the requester in an engaging format.

 Additionally, it can save and work with received data to further utilize API data.

-Shenzhia uses [`discord-interactions-py`](https://github.com/interactions-py/interactions.py) as it's Discord API wrapper.
+BSBot uses [`discord-interactions-py`](https://github.com/interactions-py/interactions.py) as it's Discord API wrapper.

 # Setup
 ## Create and Invite your Bot